IbrahimShamma99/IbrahimTechBlog/src/pages/Files-mern/index.md

 Here we created a form in which the user uploads the file and saves it in the app component state which after submitting will be transferred for the server-side.

-Now let head into the :back::end: side we start with the /server/model.js
+Now let head into the side we start with the /server/model.js
 ```jsx
 var mongoose = require('mongoose');